Cuban Panini Melt

-A quick, easy and delicious Cuban sandwich
+A quick, easy and delicious Cuban panini

 One of my ALL TIME FAVORITE sandwiches is 100% the Cuban!
 It’s the perfect combo of flavors.
 For this Cuban Sandwich Melt, I combine slow cooked Cuban style pork, deli ham that’s been crisped in butter, plenty of sliced Swiss cheese, garlic mayo, mustard and pickles for an unforgettable sandwich.

 A great sandwich is all about the components.
 Here’s what you need to make an unforgettable Cuban melt:

 For this recipe, I start with my easy and effortless Slow Cooker Cuban Pork.
 With a simple wet rub and you’re crockpot, you’re on your way to sandwich glory.